jamesallardice/jslint-error-explanations/message-articles/valid-trailing-decimal.md

 confusing to other developers, especially at first glance.

-Since a number can only contain a single decimal point the parser is able to determine that any subsequent occurences of the character after a numeric literal can only be intended as a member operator.
+Since a number can only contain a single decimal point the parser is able to determine that any subsequent occurrences of the character after a numeric literal can only be intended as a member operator.
 In other words the ambiguity of the `.` character is removed.
 However the construct can appear confusing at first glance.